benoid/C-unit-testing-template/README.md

 # c-mini-test
 A mini c library for unit testing.
-Not yet suitable for multi-threading.